-I argue that other nations' climate remediation policies influence the decision to implement environmental reforms via two channels.
-On one hand, previous mitigation efforts diminish the marginal contributions of subsequent policies, which incentivizes free-riding.
-This causal pathway induces strategic substitution in countries' climate investments.
+I demonstrate that other nations' climate remediation policies influence the decision to implement environmental reforms via two channels.
+On one hand, previous mitigation efforts diminish the marginal contributions of subsequent policies, which incentivizes freeriding.
+This causal pathway, well-formalized in the literature (e.g., Harrison and Lagunoff 2017; McAllister and Schnakenberg 2022; Kennard and Schnakenberg 2023), induces strategic substitution in countries' climate investments.
 Concomitantly, the adoption of climate policies by other countries is a signal of public optimism in a green economy, which can spur subsequent climate action as other nations learn about the economic success of climate investments and thereby engender complementarities in actions.
-These dual effects imply that some countries, looking at their expected costs and benefits, will do as the conventional literature says: free-ride.
-But other nations will in equilibrium conclude that they can reinforce the effects of global cooperation via diffused learning (Elkins and Simmons 2005; Simmons, Dobbin and Garrett 2006), simply "following the leader" upon observing ambitious climate reforms (Torney 2019; Busby and Urpelainen 2020).
-The theory allows for a characterization of when learning effects dominate free-riding effects, implying a positive correlation in countries' climate actions.
-I show that the learning effects are strongest when a country's belief in the economic success to green policy dominates the risk incurred by implementing costly climate policies with uncertain returns.
+The exploration of this mechanism is novel and underexplored.
+These dual effects imply that some countries, looking at their expected costs and benefits, do as the conventional literature says: free-ride.
+But other nations in equilibrium conclude that they can reinforce the effects of global cooperation via diffused learning (Elkins and Simmons 2005; Simmons, Dobbin and Garrett 2006), simply "following the leader" upon observing ambitious climate reforms (Torney 2019; Busby and Urpelainen 2020).
+Additionally, the theory characterizes when learning effects dominate free-riding effects, implying a positive correlation in countries' climate actions.
+Learning effects are strongest when a country's belief in the economic success of green policy dominates the risk from implementing costly climate policies with uncertain returns.